telerik/kendo-react-buttons/docs/button/index.md

 ### Set Primary Buttons

-Depending on your project, the Button enables you to add visual weight to it and make it primary.
+The Button enables you to add visual weight to it and make it primary.

 ```html-preview
     <div id="app"></div>